Meet the band

 Director • Lead trombone • Member since 2005

-Nancy Petrucelli was one of the first women to play in the Mummers Parade, and still occasionally enjoys wearing her elaborate multi-colored feathered costume when she goes to the supermarket.
-A retired school orchestra director in Hillsborough, NJ, she is now an in-demand freelance trombonist in the New Jersey, New York, and Philadelphia areas.
+Nancy Petrucelli is a freelance trombonist in the New Jersey, New York, and Philadelphia areas.
 She has been Silver Starlite’s lead trombone since 2005, and was named the band’s director in 2021.

-Nancy currently performs with several other groups including the Summer Swing Big Band, Joey Katz’s Swingtones Big Band, the New Jersey Brass Quartet, and the Dave Stankus Trombone Quartet.
+She currently performs with several other groups including Joey Katz’s Swingtones Big Band, the New Jersey Brass Quartet, the Dave Stankus Trombone Quartet, and the Summer Swing Big Band.

-Nancy’s past big band performance credits include the Kevin Kelton, Paul Midiri, and Joe Dale Big Bands; lead trombonist in composer/arranger Rick Stitzel’s Tarrant County College Night Big Band (Ft.
-Worth, TX); and lead trombonist for the Mike Moore Big Band (Tulsa, OK).
-Her orchestral experience includes the Bridgeton Symphony, the South Jersey Symphony, the Oklahoma Sinfonia, the Flagstaff (AZ) Festival Orchestra, and the Peoria (IL) Symphony.
-She was the trombonist for the Dallas/Ft.
-Worth Brass Quintet and the Tulsa Brass Quintet, and lead trombonist with the Atlantic Brass (artists in residence at Rowan University).
-She is currently a member of the International Women’s Brass Conference.
+Her past big band performance credits include the Kevin Kelton, Paul Midiri, and Joe Dale Big Bands; lead trombonist in composer/arranger Rick Stitzel’s Tarrant County College Night Big Band in Fort Worth, Texas; and lead trombonist for the Tulsa, Oklahoma-based Mike Moore Big Band.
+Her orchestral experience includes the Bridgeton Symphony, the South Jersey Symphony, the Oklahoma Sinfonia, the Flagstaff (Arizona) Festival Orchestra, and the Peoria (Illinois) Symphony.
+She was the trombonist for the Dallas/Fort Worth Brass Quintet and the Tulsa Brass Quintet, and lead trombonist with the Atlantic Brass (artists in residence at Rowan University).
+She is currently a member of the International Women’s Brass Conference and the International Trombone Association.

-Some of Nancy’s most notable performances included playing with the Ringling Brothers, Barnum and Bailey Circus; in Hello Dolly with Carol Channing; and a stint as a substitute trombonist in the Lionel Hampton Big Band.
+Some of Nancy’s most notable performances include playing with the Ringling Brothers, Barnum and Bailey Circus; in Hello Dolly with Carol Channing; a stint as a substitute trombonist in the Lionel Hampton Big Band; and being one of the first women to play in the Mummers Parade.

-Nancy doesn’t leave music behind when she leaves a gig; she is married to an accomplished guitarist, and is mother of three girls and one boy, one of whom has earned a Masters degree in music and is working on her own music career!
+Nancy is married to an accomplished guitarist, and is mother of three girls and one boy, one of whom has earned a Masters degree in music and is working on her own music career!

 Vocalists